It's so interesting to watch classic films, isn't it?

 I'm a big fan of the genre, and always have been.
 But as my time working in tech progresses, I'm particularly drawn to the ones that were, in their own way, predictive.
 Futuristic.
 What was then science

 What's behind my fascination is how much we are growing into and making a reality what was once thought to be fiction -- something dramatically forecasted through art, literature, and film to be a world unlikely to be witnessed for many generations.

 Within this science fiction was a prevalence of robot characters, whether villains, protagonists, or those who supported the stories' heroes -- enough so that we once dedicated an entire post to them.

 To this day, we're still obsessed with bots -- only now, most of us use them on a day-to-day basis, whether we realize it or not.
-That really came to the surface at SXSW, where I attended panel after panel on the topic, and was lucky to speak with the creators of some of the newest, most notable bots to hit the market.
+That really came to the surface at SXSW, where I attended panel after panel on the

 I had to know: Why are we so infatuated with bots?

 Here's what I think -- and what the experts had to say about it.

 First things first: It's very easy to lump bots and artificial intelligence (AI) together as the same type of technology.
 But they're not.

 I sat down with Emily Withrow, Quartz Bot Studio editor, to clear things up.
 This bot was unveiled at SXSW, introducing a personal messaging experience for Quartz readers on Messenger to interact with news, projects, and content the brand calls "Obsessions": magnified looks into the most interesting stories and events taking place in the world.

 When I asked Withrow how she would delineate AI from bots, she explained the latter is a type of technology that can -- but doesn't always -- inform and enhance the former.